-The Manitoba Home Builders’ Association turns the big 8-5 this year, marking a milestone for the MHBA and the industry it represents.
+The Manitoba Home Builders’ Association celebrated its 85th anniversary in 2022, marking a milestone for the MHBA and the industry it represents.
 As the first provincial association of its kind, the MHBA has helped shape the landscape of residential construction in Manitoba and even Canada.

 Its forward-thinking ways can be attributed to a long line of what past-president Mike Moore calls visionaries — leaders who have worked hard to bring the association to where it is now.
 “When I started, I had the pleasure of working with visionaries who were ahead of their time,” says Moore.
 “It’s gratifying to see the next generation of builders taking over and not missing a beat.”

 In his nearly 10 years as president of the MHBA, Moore experienced many proud moments.
 At the top of his list is the growth of the Parade of Homes, which he says is the biggest and best in all of Canada.
 With 100 to 120 homes featured in the biannual event, Manitoba’s Parade of Homes has tens of thousands of people walking through its show home doors.

 Moore says the MHBA was also the first homebuilders’ association — and, at the time, the only one in Canada — to develop a Certificate of Recognition (COR®) program and safety certify its members.

 The national RenoMark™ program, which sets standards for professional renovators, was brought to Manitoba during Moore’s tenure as well.

 Seeing the MHBA’s first female chair, Glenda Sobie of Ventura Homes, take over the position in 2013 was another highlight.
 Moore has since passed the baton to current MHBA president Lanny McInnes, who has experienced his own share of highs and lows— some at the same time.

 The COVID-19 pandemic was an unexpected hurdle the industry had to adjust to, changing its onsite building practices and managing supply chain issues.